chrismeserole/gbNgram/README.md

 What the line for "Muslim poet" shows is actually a joint frequency.
 More specifically, it shows how often "Muslim poet", "muslim poet", "Moslem poet" and "moslem poet" appear in a given year -- as well as the plural of each term.

-What the above doesn't show though is how the descriptors of race changed over time.
+What the above doesn't show though is how the word used to describe Muslims has changed over time.
 For that, try this:

 	# plot by qualifer
 	df <- ngram_group(main.terms, adjs, group.by=2,